 Dawn did not always improve visibility; as one GI noted, “At three-thirty in the morning the top of the jungle is just becoming visible.
 The skies are lightening, but the ground mists, heavy and sullen, snuff out what little light there is, making it almost impossible to see even a few meters.”
 In the murky, timbered reaches of the Central Highlands, the Vietcong sprung attacks on American troops from only a few feet away.

-U.S. helicopter pilots had a hard time safely landing their damaged choppers in contiguous stands of timber.
+American helicopter pilots had a hard time safely landing their damaged choppers in contiguous stands of timber.
 The odds of surviving a helicopter crash in thick jungle were low.
 Doomed choppers first slammed into the treetops and then tumbled toward the earth, their whirling blades violently slashing a jagged path through branches and vines.
 If a crew didn’t die on impact in the upper canopy, they perished as the helicopter broke apart on its way to the ground.
 Pilot Tom A. Johnson considered helicopter operations over thick jungle to be particularly dangerous.
 Flying near Khe Sanh, he observed, “The land below us is strange.
 None of us has ever flown in this territory, so each mile is a new adventure.
 Mountains bolt out of small lush green valleys.
 I have yet to see a single flat or jungle-free space since we took off.
 Engine failure here means serious trouble.
 Helicopters and their crews have disappeared into jungle like this and never been seen again.”